SSWConsulting/SSW.Rules.Content/rules/do-you-provide-ongoing-support/rule.md

 ### Warranty on a Fixed Price Contract

-Once the sprint review is complete, the Product Owner has half the sprint period again to report any bugs.
+Once the Sprint Review is complete, the Product Owner has half the sprint period again to report any bugs.
+The conditions are:

-**Note:** The warranty period pauses when the client reports a bug that stops them testing further.
+1. The warranty period pauses when the client reports a bug that stops them testing further.
 The warranty period resumes when a new version is sent.
 For example, the client may report a bug on a Wednesday morning on "Day 4" of the warranty.
 The bug is fixed on Friday and a new version is sent late in the afternoon.
 The warranty period resumes on Monday morning, at "Day 4".
 Therefore Wednesday through Friday was not included in the warranty.

-**Note:** There is no warranty on a time & materials contract.
+2. During the warranty period, all feedback from clients should be moved to backlog unless they fall into the [bug definition](/management-is-your-client-clear-on-the-definition-of-a-bug).

-**Important:** During the warranty period, all feedback from clients should be moved to backlog unless they fall into the [bug definition](/management-is-your-client-clear-on-the-definition-of-a-bug).
+3. There is no warranty on a time & materials contract.